Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Subargument Argumentation Frameworks and Structure-sensitive Semantics

-The motivating example in Section~\ref{sec:motivating} reveals a limitation of attack-only abstraction that arises prior to any semantic evaluation.
-When structural dependencies between arguments are collapsed into induced attacks, essential information about how conflicts are grounded and how their effects may propagate is lost.
-Addressing this limitation requires a representational refinement rather than a change of semantics.

-In this section, we introduce an abstract argumentation framework that makes structural dependency explicit while preserving the core abstraction of Dung’s theory.
-The key idea is to separate two orthogonal dimensions of argumentation: \emph{conflict}, represented by direct attacks, and \emph{structure}, represented by subargument relations.
-By treating subarguments as a primitive component of the framework, structural information is retained at the abstract level instead of being encoded indirectly through attack patterns.

-Concretely, the framework introduced in this section is designed to address three representational deficiencies identified in Section 3: (i) the lack of a notion of defence grounded in subarguments, (ii) the inability to represent structural propagation beyond direct conflict, and (iii) the collapse of structurally distinct configurations under attack-only abstraction.
+Addressing the limitation identified in Section~3 calls for a representational refinement rather than a change of semantics.
+We therefore introduce an abstract argumentation framework that makes structural dependency explicit while preserving the core abstraction of Dung’s theory.
+The central idea is to separate two orthogonal dimensions of argumentation: \emph{conflict}, represented by direct attacks, and \emph{structure}, represented by a subargument relation.
+By treating subargumenthood as a primitive component, structural information is retained at the abstract level rather than encoded indirectly via attack patterns.
+The proposed framework addresses three representational deficiencies identified in Section~3: (i) the absence of defence grounded in subarguments, (ii) the lack of structural propagation beyond direct conflict, and (iii) the collapse of structurally distinct configurations under attack-only abstraction.